Job Title: Sr. Supply Chain Planner

 - Strong interpersonal skills - good verbal and written skills are required.
 Must have customer service mindset with ability to enhance internal client relationships.

-- Experience in project planning is a plus.
+- Must possess strong analytic skills for inventory management and capacity/labor planning.
+Experience in project planning is a plus.

 Join our Talent Community